Mark-Anthony Turnage: Lament in Paris with Daniel Hope

-Daniel Hope is violin soloist in Mark-Anthony Turnage’s new Lament for strings, premiered in a streamed performance by the Orchestre Philharmonique de Radio France in Paris on 28 February.
+Daniel Hope is violin soloist in Mark-Anthony Turnage’s new Lament for strings, premiered in a broadcast by the Orchestre Philharmonique de Radio France in Paris on 16 April.

-Mark-Anthony Turnage’s new Lament for solo violin and string orchestra receives its premiere at the Maison de la Radio in Paris on 28 February.
-The performance by the Orchestre Philharmonique de Radio France will be live-streamed and broadcast with Daniel Hope as soloist and director.
+Mark-Anthony Turnage’s new Lament for solo violin and string orchestra receives its premiere in a Radio France broadcast on 16 April at 20:00 CET.
+The performance by the Orchestre Philharmonique de Radio France was recorded in February and will be available on France Musique featuring Daniel Hope as soloist and director.
 The 15-minute work was commissioned by Radio France, the NFM Leopoldinium Orchestra, the New Century Chamber Orchestra and Amsterdam Sinfonietta.

-> Listen to the broadcast on France Musique, from 16:00 on 28 February
+> Listen to the broadcast on France Musique, on 16 April.

 Turnage composed the work before the COVID pandemic as a tribute to his publishing manager Emma Kerr’s partner Trevor Showler, who died in 2018.
 As with many of his memorial pieces, the composer views the work “not as a portrait but as a way of coping and dealing with grief, almost as a healing form of therapy for me”.
 The Lament follows three major orchestral tributes to lost friends: composer and pianist Richard Rodney Bennett in Symphonic Movements; Evan Scofield, son of jazz collaborator John Scofield, in Remembering; and Turnage’s mentor and composition teacher Oliver Knussen in Last Song for Olly.